ShaoRou459/ModelForge/PLAN.md

-# AI Benchmark - Project Plan
+# ModelForge - Project Plan

 This document captures the scoped MVP and phased delivery so we don't get lost during implementation.
 It also doubles as the living spec for the codebase.